EdDataScienceEES/tutorial-Kirstb-04/index.md

 ### Renaming and Deleting Folders and Files

 There are a number of ways that you can change folder and file names as well as deleting them.
-You can makes changes in R studio (if you have connected your GitHub repository and your R studio), you can make changes in your GitHub repository directly, or you can use the GitHub web editor.
+You can make changes in R studio (if you have connected your GitHub repository and your R studio), you can make changes in your GitHub repository directly, or you can use the GitHub web editor.
 Although all valid choices I will again be showing you how to do this in the web editor.
 It's a very useful tool and it's therefore good to get to grips with it.

 Open the GitHub web editor (on the homepage of your repository press the full stop/period key (**.**)).
 Once on the web editor simply right click on whatever folder or file you want to rename or delete and select whichever option is appropriate.